allaboutraj/potsdamacm.github.io/README.md

 ## Prereqs
 1. Git installed on your machine
+2. Ruby installed
-2. A modern web browser
+3. A modern web browser

 ## Contributing to the project
 1. Clone the repo with `https://github.com/PotsdamACM/potsdamacm.github.io.git`